Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ✅ **Tasks**:

 - Change and adjust the challenge pages on the website to reflect the current challenge and create a PR.
-For instructions on updating the website, see the "[Updating Monthly Challenge Page on the Website](#updating-monthly-challenge-page-on-the-website)."
+For instructions on updating the website, see the "[Updating Monthly Challenge Page on the Website](#updating-monthly-challenge-page-on-the-website)" section.

 ### The First Day of the Month